Browns Flat, New Brunswick

 Browns Flat is a Canadian rural community in Kings County, New Brunswick.

 Located within Greenwich Parish, Browns Flat is situated along a stretch of the Long Reach section of the Saint John River and is accessed by Route 102.
-From Moncton/Sussex, Browns Flat can allow be accessed via Route 124 from Norton.
+From Moncton/Sussex, Browns Flat can be accessed via Route 124 from Valley Waters.
 The Evandale Ferry runs 24 hours a day by the Department of Transportation at no fee to the user.